WarpEngineer/vim_comment_toggle/README.md

 # vim_comment_toggle
-Very simple Vim functions to toggle comments for c, c++, and Python files.
+Very simple Vim functions to toggle comments for c, c++, Python, and Erlang files.

 Just add the files or the functions to ~/.vim/ftplugin directory.
 The keys mapped to toggle comments are [CTRL]_  (that's control + underscore) and can be changed easily.